roesel/elliptec/README.md

 * searching for optimal motor frequencies
 * (re)setting permanent parameters (home positions, motor frequencies)
 * cleaning and optimization procedures
+* automated discovery of devices
+* adding devices by serial number

 ## Support
 If you are going to use this code in any way, **please let me know** via email/twitter/issues, you can find my contact info on [my website](https://david.roesel.cz/en/).
 I am working on this project in my spare time and need every piece of encouragement I can get! ;)